 How much does a divorce cost under this ideal, uncontested scenario?

-$3,600 to $6,000 is the estimated number.
+$3,600 to $6,000 is the estimated number although the ultimate number may be higher.
 The less disagreement and the smoother the spouses and lawyers work together, the more we believe the divorce cost will be toward the lower end of that.
 The more back and forth, and there is a greater likelihood the cost will meet and exceed the $6,000 number.

 You may be wondering if that cost estimate is for each spouse or both.
 That is a tough question because sometimes one spouse’s attorney does more of the work (for example, the initial judgment preparation), compared to the other.
 Therefore, it is likely one spouse may spend more than the other but the overall cost listed above should be for both spouses under an ideal scenario.